 This is the maintenance schedule and associated service intervals for the Honda Gold Wing F6B.

-Noting that Honda’s Gold Wing includes everything, it’s more a case of what has been taken away.
-The F6B lacks the following features from the Gold Wing of the day — air bag, cruise control, reverse gear, rear speakers, satellite navigation, illuminated switchgear, and self-cancelling indicators.
-It retains integrated panniers, an iPod and USB-compatible stereo, lots of storage, and of course the Gold Wing’s 1832cc flat six and shaft drive.
+Since Honda’s Gold Wing includes everything, the Gold WIng F6B is more a case of what has been taken away.
+The F6B lacks the following features from the Gold Wing of the day: air bag, cruise control, reverse gear, rear speakers, satellite navigation, illuminated switchgear, and self-cancelling indicators.
+It retains integrated panniers, an iPod and USB-compatible stereo, lots of storage, and of course the Gold Wing’s 1832cc flat-six and shaft drive.

-From 2018, the Gold Wing F6B just became the Honda Gold Wing — the brand became more redefined by this stripped-back model, much to the chagrin of long-term fans.
+From 2018, the Gold Wing F6B just became the Honda Gold Wing — the entire brand became more redefined by this stripped-back model, much to the chagrin of long-term fans.